emyller/mandoo/README.markdown

 ### Inserting plug-ins (modules)
 You don't need to care about css/javascript files to include in your markup.
 Keep it all simpler:
 	u.require('modulename', 'othermodule');
-Just import the module you want in your .js file.
+Just import the module you want in your own script.
 Yes, you're done.

 ## Extending
 Want to write a Mandoo module?
 Great, that's so easy.
 [Learn about it](http://mandoojs.com/guides/extending).